Daniel: Chapter 1

 Jeremiah left in Judah, Jeremiah 40:1-6 King Zedekiah deposed 2Chronicles 36:11-18 |

 Jesus and Ezekiel referenced Daniel in positive ways.
 First, Daniel was associated with other great men of faith in the scripture, namely Job and Noah, Ezekiel 14:12-20.
 Second, Daniel's wisdom was referenced in one of the words of judgment of the Lord spoken through Ezekiel, where the prince of Tyre's wisdom was compared with that of Daniel's.
-Here, Daniel's wisdom served as a bench mark that others were measured against, Ezekiel 28:1-3.
+Here, Daniel's wisdom served as a benchmark that others were measured against, Ezekiel 28:1-3.
 Finally, the Lord referenced Daniel as a prophet during His Olivet Discourse, Mathew 24:15.

 A high-level view of Israel's history leading up to King Nebuchadnezzar's invasions

-The nation of Israel was given privilege not given to any other nation ever existing in the world.
-The Lord called them out of Egypt ove three thousand years ago, and gave them His laws, His word, and through them came the promise of the Messiah, Deuteronomy 4:4-8, Romans 3:1-3.
-However, their faithfulness to all that was given to them ebbed and flowed over time, yet the Lord was faithful to His word and to all His promises.
-Ther rebellion against God and His ways resulted in Israel and Judea being removed from the land promised to them on two separate occasions.
-Yet the Lord said through Ezekiel that He would bring them back from out of all the countries of the world for His own name's sake, and they will have a renewed relationship with the Lord, Ezekiel 36:16-25.
 It is important to know that the children of Israel were strangers and sojourners in the land with the Lord, for the land is the Lord’s, Leviticus 25:23-24.
-With this special relationship with the Lord came responsibilities.
-Prior to entering the Land the Lord promised them, and to take possession of it, the nation received awesome responsibilities of being a people of the Lord, Deuteronomy 27:9-10.
+This special relationship with the Lord, came responsibilities.
+Prior to entering the land God promised them, and to take possession of it, the nation received awesome responsibilities of being a people of the Lord, Deuteronomy 27:9-10.
 They were given blessings and curses based on their actions, Deuteronomy 28:1-2, Deuteronomy 28:58-59, Deuteronomy 28:63-64.
 As a nation, King David brought them into great prominence, influence, and wealth because he was led by the Lord.
 His son, King Solomon brought the nation to the pinnacle in the belief and worship of God early in his reign, most notably at the dedication of the temple of the Lord, 2Chronicles 7:1-4.
-The Lord had given great promises to King Solomon, and chose Jerusalem as the place where He would hear the prayers of His people, He would attend to that place and His eyes and ears would be there perpetually, 2Chronicles 7:12-18.
+The Lord had given great promises to King Solomon, and chose Jerusalem as the place where He would hear the prayers of His people.
+He would attend to that place and His eyes and ears would be there perpetually, 2Chronicles 7:12-18.
 Unfortunately, the slide away from the Lord also occurred at the end of the King Solomon's reign, 1Kings 11.
 The ultimate result of the growing unbelief in the nation of Israel, was that it was divided into the northern tribes and southern tribes.
-Over time, as a result of their open rebellion against the Lord, the Northern tribes become captive to the Assyrians, 2Kings 18:11-12.
-Much later, King Hezekiah of the Southern tribes, was warned by the Prophet Isaiah that Judah would be taken captive by the Babylonians, 2Kings 20:16-18.
-The rebellion of the Southern tribes against the Lord and His ways had digressed to such a degree, that despite the good King Josiah’s reign, God’s judgment would still occur, 2Kings 23:24-26, Psalm 137:1-7.
+Over time, as a result of their open rebellion against the Lord, the northern tribes become captive to the Assyrians, 2Kings 18:11-12.
+Much later, King Hezekiah of the southern tribes, was warned by the Prophet Isaiah that Judah would be taken captive by the Babylonians, 2Kings 20:16-18.
+The rebellion of the southern tribes against the Lord and His ways had digressed to such a degree, that despite the good King Josiah’s reign, God’s judgment would still occur, 2Kings 23:24-26, Psalm 137:1-7.
 This is what led to the first of two occasions that Israel was exiled from the land.
 The first conquest of King Nebuchadnezzar and taking King Jehoiakim captive is shown in the table above, 2Chronicles 36:5-7.
 The second exile of Israel occurred centuries later, when Titus destroyed Jerusalem in 70 A.D. and the Jews suffered a worldwide dispersion.

 The Book of Daniel